sbward/level-dag/README.md

 }
 ```

-This function will produce the following Graph:
+The above function will produce the following `Graph`:

 ![Example Graph](assignment_graph.png?raw=true "Example Graph")

 ### Evaluation

-To evaluate a Graph, use the Graph.Evaluate() function, while passing in the desired concurrency.
+To evaluate a `Graph`, use the `Graph.Evaluate` function, while passing in the desired concurrency.

 ```go
 graph, err := ExampleGraph()
 if err != nil {
 	return err